Hello Are you worried about your Pet? We’re here to help…

 Is blood in dog poo an emergency?

 It depends.
-The possible causes vary so widely that a bout of bloody poo could be minor or could be a sign of something that requires urgent treatment.
+The possible causes vary so widely that a bout of bloody poo could be a minor issue or could be a sign of something that requires urgent treatment.
 That’s why you should speak to a vet as quickly as possible and, after discussing your dog’s symptoms and examining them, they will be able to advise you on what to do next.

 How do you treat blood in a dog's stool?

 Your vet will advise on the best course of treatment depending on what is causing the blood in your dog’s poop.
-Possible treatments include eliminating or changing something in their diet, anti-parasite treatment, other medication, fluids to treat dehydration and surgery, among many other options.
+Possible treatments include eliminating or changing something in their diet, anti-parasite treatment, other medication, fluids to treat dehydration and performing surgery, among many other options.
 Your vet will have a better idea once they have examined your dog and diagnosed what’s causing them to pass blood in their stool.

 Can dog food cause bloody diarrhoea?